 - Select the Inspect option from the Developer menu (it can appear as a submenu in the View menu on Mac).

 Looking at the left side of the inspector, you will notice that there are lines that start and finish with letters o words inside the symbols “<” and “>” These are known as elements from the Hypertext Markup Language or HTML.

 What is HTML?

-From MDN Web Documents, the word hypertext refers to links that connect webpages between them, being webpages from the same website, or in different websites.
+From MDN Web Documents, the word hypertext refers to links that connect webpages between them, being webpages from the same website or on different websites.

-Also, MDN suggests that HTML’s markup denotes the buttons, menus, images, videos, and other elements that are on a webpage.
+Also, MDN suggests that HTML’s markup denotes the buttons, menus, images, videos, and other elements on a webpage.

 So HTML describes the structure of a webpage.
 Also, it interprets to the web browser how the webpage is displayed.

 The letters and words that are between “<” and “>” are HTML tags.
 Tags denote the type of element located on the webpage.
 A simple example is:

 <p>My cat eats a lot.</p> (1) (2) (3)

 - The opening tag “<p>” denotes the starting point of the element type paragraph located in that position of the document.